EXPLORE THE WORLD’S MOST FASCINATING

 LANDMARKS AT YOUR OWN PACE.

 Discover the details that lend a city its unique character.
-Local guides will share insights on events and people (both famous and infamous) that have shaped the identity of these incredible destinations.
+Reputable, local guides will share insights on events and people (both famous and infamous) that have shaped the identity of these incredible destinations.
 In Santorini, stunning views will take your breath away long before the hillside terrace trek might.
 Linger in Helsinki to absorb the ethereal beauty of the Rock Church and other iconic architecture.
 Savor the sights and sounds of the bustling Pettah Bazaar in Colombo and learn to barter like a local.

-Designed for various activity levels, Azamara’s Cruise Global, Walk Local immersive tours range from easy strolls to treks sure to hit your daily step goal.
+Designed for various activity levels, these Cruise Global, Walk Local immersive tours range from easy strolls to treks sure to hit your daily step goal.
 Whatever your interest or ability, you’ll be taken to the heart (by sole) of our destinations.